Kernel Embeddings and the Separation of Measure Phenomenon: The Roles of Mean Embedding vs Covariance Embedding

-We conclude the paper by asking whether the singularity result can be separately attributed to the kernel mean or the kernel covariance component of the embedding.
-The high-level answer is that only the covariance component of the embedding can guarantee this effect.
-Indeed, recall that \eqref{eq:disintangled_FH} implies that
+A natural question is whether the singularity result can be separately attributed to the kernel mean or the kernel covariance component of the embedding.
+The high-level answer is that separation is elicited by the covariance component of the embedding, and only that.
+To make things precise, we revisit the Feldman-H\'{a}jek conditions: by separating condition (ii) from conditions (i) and (iii) in that statement, one can disentangle the respective roles played by the difference in means (a “translation” effect) and by the difference in covariance structure (a “multiplicative” effect).
+In particular, writing $\overline{\S} =\S_{(\bbP+\bbQ)/2}= (\S_{\bbP} + \S_{\bbQ})/2$ for the pooled covariance embedding, one has \cite{rao1963discrimination,shepp1966gaussian}: